Rider's Guide Text Page - Access Services : ASI

 * Holiday schedule based on fixed-route schedule of Antelope Valley Transit Authority.

-Parents with Disabilities Program The Parents with Disabilities program is designed for Access customers who have young children (16 years or younger) and use Access to drop-off and/or pick-up their children from school or school-related activities.
-The Parents with Disabilities program is designed to help parents and legal guardians drop off their children on-time at school and to be picked-up after school on-time as well.
+The Parents with Disabilities program is designed for Access riders who have young children (16 years or younger) and use Access to transport their children to or from school or school-related activities.
+The Parents with Disabilities program is designed to help parents and legal guardians drop off their children on-time at school and pick them up after school on-time as well.
 There are some requirements to participate in this program.
 For questions about this program, please call Access Services at 213.270.6000.

 > Waiting for the Vehicle